abhishek-aka/abhishek-aka/README.md

 You can click the Preview link to take a look at your changes.
 --->
 #abhi-demo
-this is my demo &amp; Github class
+this is my demo &amp; Github class.